-The paper is structured as follows: In section \ref{sec:notations} we introduce linear deformed surfaces and some necessary mathematical tools, which cover independence of coordinates and leave the surface as a degree of freedom.
-We implement in section \ref{sec:goi_main} deformation derivatives for tensor fields, which leads us to the concept of the gauge of surface independence.
-Treating scalar fields in subsection \ref{scalar_fields} is merely a warm-up exercise to make ourselves familiar with the concept of the deformation derivative and surface independence.
-However, this changes for tangential vector- and tensor- fields, which we approach in subsection \ref{sec:vector_fields} and \ref{sec:tangential_tensor_fields}.
-For instance, we see that the variation of an energy depending on the contravariant proxy of a tensor field, which is assumed to be independent of the surface, leads to a different result then the same variation for the same energy but with a covariant proxy assumed to be independent.
-It cannot be due to the co- or contravariant frame, since the calculus is invariant \wrt\ frames, \resp\ musical isomorphisms.
-So the reason has to lie in the assumption of independence as a consequence.
-We elaborate this discrepancy for tangential vector fields in subsection \ref{sec:vector_fields}, introduce four different gauges of surface independence and relate them mutually.
+The paper is structured as follows: In section \ref{sec:notations}, we introduce linear deformed surfaces and some necessary mathematical tools, which cover independence of coordinates and leave the surface as a degree of freedom.
+In section \ref{sec:goi_main}, we consider deformation derivatives for tensor fields, which leads us to the concept of the gauge of surface independence.
+Treating scalar fields in subsection \ref{scalar_fields} is merely a warm-up exercise to make the reader familiar with the concept of the deformation derivative and surface independence.
+Tangential vector- and tensor-fields are treated in subsection \ref{sec:vector_fields} and \ref{sec:tangential_tensor_fields}.
+For instance, we see that the variation of an energy depending on the contravariant proxy of a tensor field\textemdash which is assumed to be independent of the surface\textemdash leads to a different result than the same variation for the same energy but with a covariant proxy assumed to be independent.
+It cannot be due to the covariant or contravariant frame, since the calculus is invariant \wrt\ frames, \ie\ musical isomorphisms.
+It must be, then, because of the assumption of independence instead.
+We elaborate on this discrepancy for tangential vector fields in subsection \ref{sec:vector_fields}, introduce four different gauges of surface independence, and relate them mutually.
 That includes some useful identities for calculating surface variations.
-We also show the influence on the $ \hil $-gradient out of an equilibrium state, which in turn does have an impact on the $ \hil $-gradient flow.
-This can be read from the energy rate of the surface energy.
-In section \ref{sec:tangential_tensor_fields} we extend our results to $ 2 $-tensor fields, thus providing the reader with a roadmap for further extensions to $ n $-tensor fields, since the proceeding is almost always the same.
-We make the differences between the various gauges of surface independence visible using an example in section \ref{sec:Examples}, where the $ \hil $-gradient flow for the surface Frank-Oseen energy is solved numerically under all gauges of surface independence.
-Finally we draw conclusions in section \ref{sec:Conclusions}.
+We also show the influence on the $ \hil $-gradient out of an equilibrium state, which, in turn, does have an impact on the $ \hil $-gradient flow.
+In section \ref{sec:tangential_tensor_fields}, we extend our results to $ 2 $-tensor fields, thus providing the reader with a roadmap for further extensions to $ n $-tensor fields.
+We illustrate the difference between the various gauges of surface independence in an example in section \ref{sec:Examples}, where the $ \hil $-gradient flow for a special case of a surface Frank-Oseen-Helfrich energy is solved numerically under all gauges of surface independence.
+Finally, we draw conclusions in section \ref{sec:Conclusions}.